-Our Executive team oversees the Group-wide Inclusion and Diversity Plan and reviews progress twice a year.
+Our Executive Team oversees the Group-wide Inclusion and Diversity Plan and reviews progress twice a year.
 Our 2021-23 Inclusion and Diversity plan has three priority areas:

-- gender aspiration of 50% in senior roles; - improved understanding of cultural diversity; and - build engaging career opportunities for our Indigenous workforce.
+- gender balance across the organisation, including in our most senior roles; - improved understanding of cultural diversity; and - build engaging career opportunities for Indigenous people.